 The end of the first part

 As you can see 5G is a very big change in our lives that will affect many spheres.
 That is why to capture the wider picture and make it easier to understand, this article is divided into two parts.
-See you next week!
+So stay tuned!